MacMeDan/Locolization/README.md

 ## Exsplanation

-You can add a new string to the Resource enum and it will generate an entry into the locolize.strings file.
+You can add a new string to the Resource enum and it will generate an entry into the Localizable.string file.